 This is confusing and relatively hard for many people to understand.
 When you use a MIDI keyboard and hit a note, you are sending three different values to the laptop or PC.
 The confusing thing here is that MIDI itself contains no sound, just numbers that are coding.
 To produce the sound you use a MIDI controller.
 The values that are sent are velocity, the note number, and the note-on.

-MIDI Controllers That Are Bluetooth
+MIDI Keyboards That Are Bluetooth

 Bluetooth MIDI keyboards are new to the MIDI world.
 I am surprised by now that every controller isn’t Bluetooth, but I think we will get there soon enough.
-Having a MIDI controller that is Bluetooth would help in the sense that you wouldn’t have to worry about running a long USB or MIDI cable across the stage for live shows.
+Having a controller that is Bluetooth would help in the sense that you wouldn’t have to worry about running a long USB or MIDI cable across the stage for live shows.

 Importance Of Cleaning Your Instrument

 As a touring musician, I have seen some of the cleanest and most unclean keyboards there are.
 Some musicians will go a couple days and then clean their instruments, whereas some will go 30-60 days without cleaning it.
-Even if you’re not a touring musician, when you let gunk built up in your keyboard it’s not good.
+Even if you’re not a touring musician, when you let gunk built up in your instrument it’s not good.

 The faders can get a lot of dust that builds up that causes them to work improperly.
-Faders on keyboards get beaten up pretty good on the road and it’s important to keep them clean so they don’t break on you.
+Faders get beaten up pretty good on the road and it’s important to keep them clean so they don’t break on you.

 Cleaning The Dust From Your MIDI Controller